m-ukund/fontdetector/README.md

 #### Model serving and monitoring platforms
 **Strategy:**
 The model will be wrapped in a **FastAPI service** and served via an inference container.
-We will expose a REST endpoint (/predict) that accepts image uploads and returns the top-1 font predicitons.
+We will expose a REST endpoint (/predict) that accepts image uploads and returns the top-1 font predictions.
 We will deploy two model versions and route traffic using basic logic to support canary evaluation.

 **Diagram Components:**
 * FastAPI container exposing predict and metrics